TomaiMoneyhon/VCVMCP/memory-bank/systemPatterns.md

 - The broker handles message routing based on topics
 - Subjects (providers) are decoupled from the specific observers (subscribers)

-### 4. Interface Segregation
+### 4. Producer/Consumer Pattern

-The system uses distinct interfaces for different roles:
-- `IMCPProvider_V1` for modules that provide data
-- `IMCPSubscriber_V1` for modules that consume data
-- This allows modules to implement only what they need
+For message queue processing:
+- Providers (and broker) act as producers, adding to the queue
+- Worker thread acts as the consumer, processing messages
+- Condition variable synchronizes the producer and consumer

 ### 5. Thread-safe Queue Pattern

 For worker thread communication with the audio thread:
 - Lock-free ring buffers (`rack::dsp::RingBuffer`) ensure real-time safe communication
 - Publishing happens on any thread but processing occurs off the audio thread
 - This ensures audio processing is not disrupted by MCP operations

+### 6. Interface Segregation

+The system uses distinct interfaces for different roles:
+- `IMCPProvider_V1` for modules that provide data
+- `IMCPSubscriber_V1` for modules that consume data
+- This allows modules to implement only what they need